-• .. and targeted attacks were prevented in most cases.
+.. and targeted attacks were prevented in many cases.

-Four of the six products were also very competent at blocking more targeted, exploit-based attacks.
+Many products were also competent at blocking more targeted, exploit-based attacks.
+However, while some did very well in this part of the test, others were very much weaker.

 False positives were not an issue for most products